ITESO-ESI/docs/README.md

 --------------------
 The `docs` are all references and notes needed to take the PMD Iteso course.
 Documentation is in spanish for our students convenience.

+use `bundle exec middleman server` to serve local version.

 Thanks to the slate team!
 --------------------